Florida Museum of Natural History: Environmental Archaeology

-The Environmental Archaeology Program (EAP) of the Florida Museum was established by Dr. Elizabeth Wing in the early 1960s (as the Zooarchaeology collection) and was curated by her until her retirement in 2001.
-The EAP collections include archaeological animal, plant, and soil materials that represent 14,000 years of human-environmental relationships in the early circum-Caribbean Americas (including the SE USA, Central America, the Caribbean, and northern South America).
-The collections are strongest in zoological specimens (modern comparative and zooarchaeological), but since the 1990s have grown to include significant holdings of both archaeobotanical/botanical and archaeopedological materials.
+The Environmental Archaeology Program (EAP) of the Florida Museum was established by Dr. Elizabeth Wing in the early 1960s as the Zooarchaeology collection, and was curated by her until her retirement in 2001.
+In 1990, the Zooarchaeology program was transferred to the Florida Museum and, in 1997, was renamed to the Environmental Archaeology Program.
+The EAP collections include over 13,000 specimens of archaeological animal, plant, and soil materials that represent 14,000 years of human-environmental relationships in the early circum-Caribbean Americas, including the southeastern US, Central America, the Caribbean, and northern South America.
+As of 2026, approximately 11,600 specimens can be viewed online The collections are strongest in zoological specimens (modern comparative and zooarchaeological) but, since the 1990s, have grown to include significant holdings of archaeobotanical, botanical, archaeopedological and modern soils holdings.

 Environmental archaeology, a subdiscipline of anthropology, reconstructs the long relationship between people and environments using biotic (animal and plant) and abiotic (geological) remains from archaeological sites.
-The EAP researchers focus on integrated analyses that explore every aspect of that relationship, from the environmental conditions during human occupation, to human use of and impact on natural resources, to human perceptions and symbolic interpretations of aspects of the plants, animals, and landscapes of their environments.
+EAP researchers focus on integrated analyses that explore every aspect of that relationship, from the environmental conditions during human occupation, to human use of and impact on natural resources, to human perceptions and symbolic interpretations of aspects of the plants, animals, and landscapes of their environments.